Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Compatibility in dimension

 \begin{lemma} For $A \in Q_k$, we have $\mathrm{Tr}(A^{(n)}) = a_n(\mathrm{Tr}(A))$. \end{lemma} \begin{proof} For $A = k(\sqrt{\alpha})$, this follows by definition of our $a_n$ functions, though we can verify this by using Lemma $\ref{compute}$ and Lemma $\ref{quadratic}$.
 For general $A$, this follows by Lemma $\ref{subgroup}$. \end{proof}

-We now show that the above lemma also holds if we replace $Q_k$ with $BQ_k$.
-We prove this directly by first computing what the symmetric power of a biquadratic extension is in $K_0(\Et_k)$, and then computing the corresponding $a_n$ of the trace form of the biquadratic extension in $\widehat{\mathrm{W}}(k)$, and showing they agree, which is Corollary $\ref{bqk}$.
-This is done by a complicated, though elementary, brute force calculation. \begin{lemma} Let $K/k$ be a biquadratic extension with $K = k(\sqrt{\alpha}, \sqrt{\beta})$.
+We now directly show that the above lemma also holds if we replace $Q_k$ with $BQ_k$.
+We first compute what the symmetric power of a biquadratic extension is in $K_0(\Et_k)$.
+We then compute the corresponding $a_n$ of the trace form of the biquadratic extension in $\widehat{\mathrm{W}}(k)$, and then show they agree in Corollary $\ref{bqk}$.
+This is done by a complicated, though elementary, calculation. \begin{lemma} Let $K/k$ be a biquadratic extension with $K = k(\sqrt{\alpha}, \sqrt{\beta})$.
 Then there is an equality in $K_0(\Et_k)[[t]]$:

 \end{lemma} \begin{proof} Let $G = \Gal(K/k) \cong (\Z/2\Z)^2$.
 Let $X$ be the finite $\Gal_k$ set given by $\Spec(K)(\kbar)$, which is isomorphic to $G$ as a $\Gal_k$ set.
 The symmetric power $X^{(m)} = \Spec(K)^{(m)}(\kbar)$, so the situation immediately reduces to looking at symmetric powers of finite $\Gal_k$ sets.
 Moreover, the $\Gal_k$ action on $X$ factors through $G$, and so we can reduce to thinking of the $G$ action on $X$.
 Note that $X^{(m)}$ will also be a finite $G$ set, so we can study $X^{(m)}$ in the Burnside ring, $B(G)$.
 Proposition 1.4 of \cite{WebbGSet} allows us to compute a generating series for $X^{(m)}$ in $B(G)$.
 For $X$ and $G$ as above, this is worked through explicitly on page 5 of loc. cit. to obtain: